The aims of our procedure

 If your complaint refers to matters of a personal nature and we need to refer it to a third party, we will seek your consent first before doing so.

 There are three steps in the complaints process;

 We aim to resolve the vast majority of complaints about Council services at the first point of contact.
 Please let us know of any problem to give us the opportunity to put it right as soon as we can.

 In many instances the first point of contact with the Council may be the Council’s main Contact Centre on 01737 276000 or using our contact us form below.
 If your complaint cannot be resolved at the first point of contact, we will put you in touch with someone who can help you.

 The kind of instance that you may wish to refer is a missed rubbish bin collection where the Help Line can log the details and ensure a message is sent to the appropriate unit to put the matter right.
 You can also report a problem online.

 If after you have contacted us you are still not satisfied or the issue has not been resolved then you should use stage 1 of the formal complaints procedure.

-You can register a formal complaint by using the online form accessed on the right of the screen .
+You can register a formal complaint by using one of the forms on our Complaints page.
 This is the quickest and easiest way to make your complaint .We would prefer that you use the form as this helps to ensure that the complaint is recorded properly.
 Alternatively, you can put your complaint in writing, either via email or in hardcopy, or you can visit the Town Hall to make your complaint in person.

 We need to know what you believe went wrong, what you would like us to do to put it right and whether you have already spoken to anyone about it.
 If your complaint is about a particular Head of Service then you should follow the procedure under stage 2.